VPS Hosting

 How to connect & manage a PostgreSQL database

-The psql command-line tool allows you to interact with a PostgreSQL database from the terminal.
-With psql you can run queries, manage databases and automate tasks with scripts.
+You can use the psql utility to interact with your PostgreSQL database directly from the terminal.
+With psql similar to the mysql you can run queries, manage databases and automate tasks with scripts over the command-line.

 Connect to PostgreSQL with psql